LisaHarrison08/Python_APIs/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots explained what the linear regression is modeling such as any relationships noticed and any other analysis.
+After each pair of plots is a brief analysis of the linear regression model, referencing any noticeable relationships.

 The final notebook: